 - Removing of clothing and sterile covering of the wound

-- Further treatments can be carried out in a burns unit or a normal hospital depending on the severity of the burn.
+- Further treatments can be carried out in a burn unit or a normal hospital depending on the severity of the burn

-- Resuscitation and saving the patient’s life in the first 48hrs
+- Resuscitation and saving of the patient’s life in the first 48 hrs

-- Prevention of complications from 48 hours to six months
+- Prevention of complications from 48 hrs to 6 months

-- Reconstructive surgery, Rehabilitation, Training in the period after 6 months
+- Reconstructive surgery, rehabilitation, and training in the period after 6 months

 - Cardiac arrhythmia (ventricular fibrillation) and cardiac arrest